 Bed bugs do not have wings and are not able to jump large distances like fleas can.
 Bed bugs move by crawling.

-Bed bugs aren’t picky about where they reside.
-As long as there is a ready available source of food (humans or pets) they will hide in cracks.
+As long as there is a ready available source of food (humans or pets) Bed bugs aren’t picky about where they reside.
+They will hide in cracks.

 Contrary to what their name suggests, bed bugs are found in all areas of the home, including carpets, curtains and floor boards.